-Both primary and secondary CNS lymphomas are uncommon.
 Treatment options depend on the stage, location of the disease within the CNS, whether the disease has either just been diagnosed or has relapsed, and the patient's age and general health.
-The options may consist of standard treatment, or a therapy being studied in a clinical trial.
-Standard treatment may include chemotherapy that includes intrathecal methotrexate, corticosteroid drugs and/ or radiation therapy.
-Immunotherapy and high-dose chemotherapy with stem cell transplantation are being studied in clinical trials for the treatment of CNS lymphoma.
-See Stem Cell Transplantation on page 27.
+There is no single accepted treatment regimen for CNS lymphoma.
+Treatments being studied in a clinical trial may be the best option.
+Therapy may include methotrexate-based combinations that include rituximab (Rituxan®); chemotherapy and monoclonal antibodies; corticosteroid drugs; and/or radiation therapy.
+Chemotherapy followed by stem cell transplantation or CAR T-cell therapy could be other options for relapsed CNS.
+See Stem Cell Transplantation on page 29.